ultimateshadsform/Anycubic-Kobra-2-Series-Firmware/README.md

 [Link (klipper.discourse.group)](https://klipper.discourse.group/t/printer-cfg-for-anycubic-kobra-2-plus-pro-max/11658)

+## Firmware Update via USB

+1. To update the firmware via USB, you need to do the following:

+2. Format a USB drive to FAT32 or exFAT.

+3. Create a folder called `update` on the USB drive.

+4. Copy the `update.swu` file to the `update` folder.

+5. Plug the USB drive into the printer.

+6. Then it should be detected and you can update the firmware via usb.

 ## Root

 At the moment the only way to get root access is to use the serial console.
 The serial console is available on the 4 pin header on the mainboard.